Edwin Durning-Lawrence: Life

 He was born Edwin Lawrence, the seventh son and last child of William Lawrence and Jane Clarke.
 His father, who built up his fortune in construction, held political posts in London.
 His brothers Sir William Lawrence and Sir James Lawrence were Lord Mayors of London and also members of parliament.
 His nephew was Frederick Pethick-Lawrence, the suffragette and pacifist MP.

 Edwin studied law at London University and was admitted to Middle Temple in 1867 as a barrister.
 Later in his career he became a Justice of the Peace (as his father had been) in Berkshire.
 In 1895 he was elected to the House of Commons for the Liberal Unionist Party, becoming a member of parliament for Truro from 1895 to 1906.

 He was also a prominent Unitarian.
 He and his brother James between them donated £5000 – equal to half of the actual building costs – to the fund for the construction of Essex Street Chapel, the headquarters of British Unitarianism.

 He married Edith Jane Smith, daughter of John Benjamin Smith, in 1874.
 Their only son, Edwin, was born in 1878, but died two days later.
 On 2 February 1898 Edwin changed his name by Royal Licence to Durning-Lawrence, in honour of his wife's maternal grandfather, and was created 1st Baronet Durning-Lawrence, of King's Ride, Ascot in the County of Berkshire and of Carlton House Terrace in the County of London on 10 March the same year.
 In the absence of a male heir, on his death, his baronetcy became extinct.

+He is buried in Kensal Green Cemetery south of the main east-west path not far from the main east entrance.